oracle/terraform-provider-oci/website/docs/d/devops_repository_path.html.markdown

 # Data Source: oci_devops_repository_path
 This data source provides details about a specific Repository Path resource in Oracle Cloud Infrastructure Devops service.

-Fetches a list of files and directories in a repository.
+Retrieves a list of files and directories in a repository.

 ## Example Usage